 The kittens surrendered to AHS are often too young for adoption.
 Kittens less than 8 weeks old typically do not weigh enough to have spay/neuter surgery (a requirement before they become available for adoption).
 Because of this, they have to go to a volunteer foster home for a week or two.
 Foster homes are in short supply during the summer and fall, and time animals spend in foster care puts more demand on our resources.
 Additionally, finding volunteer foster care for moms with kittens is more challenging.

 We have more kittens coming into our shelters than we have resources to care for them.
 When foster homes aren’t available and kittens stay in our shelters, we become over crowded — which leads to more stress and more disease.
 Illness and lack of space lead to difficult decisions about which kittens can be saved.

-To minimize time in shelter and number of young kittens needing foster care, we ask that people considering surrendering a litter of kittens, please consider keeping the kittens in your home until they are at least 8 weeks old.
+To minimize time in shelter and the number of young kittens needing foster care, we ask that people consider keeping kittens they wish to surrender in their homes until the kittens are at least 8 weeks old.
 Learn more about caring for kittens and moms with kittens.

 If you absolutely cannot keep the kittens, you can surrender them to AHS.

 If you found a litter of kittens, please visit our lost and found service page to report found animals.